The Restaurant Capital Lifecycle | Liberty Capital Group

 Does a Restaurant Ever Stop Borrowing?

-• Establish your line of credit before you need it — access disappears when you're desperate
+• Establish your LOC before you need it

-• Never stack MCAs more than once without a restructuring plan
+• Never stack MCAs more than once without a plan

-• Prime Cost above 70% is a structural problem, not a capital problem
+• Prime Cost above 70% is structural, not a capital problem

 • Build exit-ready systems 3 years before you want to exit

-• The lease is the second most important financial document you'll sign (after your personal guarantee)
+• The lease is the 2nd most important document you'll sign

-Liberty Capital Group has worked with restaurant operators at every stage of the lifecycle — from the first equipment lease before opening day to multi-unit SBA packages to restructuring MCA debt before it becomes fatal.
+From the first equipment lease before opening day to multi-unit SBA packages to restructuring MCA debt before it becomes fatal.
 We don't just lend.
-We tell you the truth about what you need and why, even when the truth is uncomfortable.
+We tell you the truth about what you need and why, even when it's uncomfortable.
 That's been our model for 20 years.

 🍽 Restaurant Equipment Leasing